Listen to the archived broadcast of the English Concert performing Handel oratorio Theodora – the work the composer said he was most proud of.

 Feb.
 26, 2014: Vienna Philharmonic; Franz Welser-Möst, conductor.

-March 16, 2014: The English Concert; Harry Bicket, artistic director; Dorothea Röschmann, soprano; Sarah Connolly, mezzo-soprano; David Daniels, countertenor; Andrew Kennedy, tenor; Neal Davies, bass-baritone; The Choir of Trinity Wall Street; Julian Wachner, director of music and the arts.
+March 16, 2014: The English Concert; Harry Bicket, artistic director; Dorothea Röschmann, soprano; Sarah Connolly, mezzo-soprano; David Daniels, countertenor; Kurt Streit, tenor; Neal Davies, bass-baritone; The Choir of Trinity Wall Street; Julian Wachner, director of music and the arts.

-Date to be announced: Bavarian Radio Symphony Orchestra; Mariss Jansons, chief conductor.
+May 17, 2014: Bavarian Radio Symphony Orchestra; Mariss Jansons, chief conductor; soloist Mitsuko Uchida.

 Wednesday, November 13, 2013